disclaimer

 Oklahoma Marriage Records

-What Types of Marriage Records are available in Oklahoma?
+What Types of Marriage Records Are Available in Oklahoma?

 • The date and location of the marriage.

-• The names of the married couples
+• The names of the bride and groom

 • The date of marriage